-From 1990 to 2010, the number of maternal deaths worldwide dropped from more than 540,000 to less than 290,000 – a decline of 47%.
-While substantial progress has been achieved in almost all regions, many countries, particularly in sub-Saharan Africa, will fail to reach the Millennium Development Goal (MDG) 5 target of reducing maternal mortality by 75% from 1990 to 2015.
+From 1990 to 2013, the number of maternal deaths worldwide dropped from more than 540,000 to 289,000 – a decline of 45%.
+While substantial progress has been achieved in almost all regions, many countries, particularly in sub-Saharan Africa, failed to reach the Millennium Development Goal (MDG) 5 target of reducing maternal mortality by 75% from 1990 to 2015.

 Many low-income countries continue to be burdened by high rates of maternal mortality and high fertility, which are closely linked to high infant mortality and gender inequality.
 More than 1/4 of girls and women in sub-Saharan Africa cannot access family planning services, fueling unplanned pregnancies and spreading HIV and other sexually transmitted diseases.

 Under Sustainable Development Goal (SDG) 3, which will go into effect at the end of 2015, the global health community will work to achieve three targets specific to reproductive, maternal and child health: